 If you don’t have a vanilla bean you can get away with just the vanilla extract, but this vanilla cupcake recipe is infinitely better with the beans.

-While they can be expensive (buy online), keep in mind that even after you scrape the seeds out of the pod, you can use it many times over.
+While they can be expensive (buy online), keep in mind that even after you scrape the seeds out of the pod, you can use the pod many times over.

-Steeping it into cream for ice cream, pop it in a bottle of vodka for homemade extract, or in a jar of sugar for vanilla sugar are just some suggestions.
+Steeping the pod into cream for ice cream, pop it in a bottle of vodka for homemade extract, or in a jar of sugar for vanilla sugar are just some suggestions.
 No matter which way you choose, these homemade vanilla cupcakes will be delicious.

 Double Vanilla Cupcakes RecipePrint

 - 1/2 whole vanilla bean (or 1 whole bean if you can spare it)

 - 1 1/2 cups + 2 tablespoons all-purpose flour

 - 1/4 teaspoon kosher salt